 Interest Coverage Ratio

-Description: The interest coverage ratio measures the ability of a company to pay the interest on its outstanding debt.
-A high interest coverage ratio indicates that a company can pay for its interest expense several times over, while a low ratio is a strong indicator that a company may default on its loan payments.
+The interest coverage ratio measures the ability of a company to pay the interest on its outstanding debt.
+This measurement is used by creditors, lenders, and investors to determine the risk of lending funds to a company.
+A high ratio indicates that a company can pay for its interest expense several times over, while a low ratio is a strong indicator that a company may default on its loan payments.

 It is useful to track the interest coverage ratio on a trend line, in order to spot situations where a company's results or debt burden are yielding a downward trend in the ratio.
 An investor would want to sell any equity holdings in a company showing such a downward trend, especially if the ratio drops below 1.5:1.

 The formula for this ratio is to divide earnings before interest and taxes (EBIT) by the interest expense for the measurement period.
 The calculation is:

 For example, ABC Company earnings $5,000,000 before interest and taxes in its most recent reporting month.
 Its interest expense for that month is $2,500,000.
 Therefore, the company's interest coverage ratio is calculated as:

 The ratio indicates that ABC's earnings should be sufficient to enable it to pay the interest expense.